ayushmak7/Phishing-Tool-Implementation/README.md

 ## Objectives

-Demonstrate how attackers create malicious links to embed into fraudulent emails, messages and login pages to capture user credentials phishing tools such as Zphisher.
+Demonstrate how attackers create malicious links that are embedded into fraudulent emails, messages and login pages to capture user credentials phishing tools such as Zphisher.

 ## Tools